Alyan47/Artificial-Intelligence-/README.md

 # Artificial-Intelligence-
-This Repo is all about my AI practice Problems and Projects which includes Machinelearning and Deep Learning
+This repository is all about my AI and Data Science practice Problems and Projects.